nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Download the latest `oneshelf.jar` from [here](https://github.com/AY2021S1-CS2103T-T12-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your Inventory Book.
+3. Copy the file to the folder you want to use as the _home folder_ for this application.

 4. Double-click the file to start the app.
-The similar GUI shown below (Figure 1) should appear in a few seconds. <br>
+Similar GUI shown below (Figure 1) should appear in a few seconds. <br>
    *Note how the app contains some sample data but the installed version on your desktop might have a different data set.*<br>
    <br> ![Ui](images/UiWithAnnotation.png) <br>
    Figure 1: Introduction to OneShelf User Interface

 5. Type the command `help start` in the command box and press Enter to execute it. <br>
-   A new help window shown below (Figure 2) should appear on your desktop.
+   A new help window shown below (Figure 2) should appear on your desktop and you are welcomed to follow the guide given in the Help Start Window.
    <br> ![Help Window](images/UiHelpStart.png) <br>
    Figure 2: Help Start Window

 6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------
 ## 3. Features

-OneShelf has 2 main features that it is able to store, namely are:
+OneShelf has 2 main components, namely are:
 1. Inventory items
 2. Pending deliveries

 From here onwards, the term `item` and `delivery` are used specifically for inventory items and pending deliveries respectively.
-*You may want to refer to Figure 1 above.*
+*You may want to refer to Figure 1 above to see the placement of each component.*

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about the item command format:**<br>